karthykarthick/New-York-Times/README.md

-# HTML FORM : Mint Sign-Up Page (Microverse Collaborative Project)
+# PROJECT: POSITIONING AND FLOATING ELEMENTS (Microverse Collaborative Project)

 > This project consists on using of plain HTML and CSS to create an article website.
 > A reproduction of "the new york times" was used to complete the project (https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0)